 We can compare likely trends in feedback strengths from the analytical expressions for the direct feedback parameters.
-Ac-30 cording to our model, the destabilising ocean climate-carbon feedback is almost constant, while the ocean concentration-carbon feedback weakens with $c_m$ (since $c_m/c_a \sim c_m^{1-r}$ ).
-Similarly, according to our model the destabilising land climate-carbon feedback will weaken less than the stabilising concentration-carbon feedback (under CO2 doubling, $\sim Q_R^{-\Delta T/10}$ weakens by 9% at the new temperature equilibrium while $\sim 1/c_a$ weakens by 50%).
-This difference between the land climate-carbon and concentration-carbon feedbacks stems from the differing curvatures of $K(c_a, \Delta T)$ as a function of $\Delta T$ (close to linear) and $c_a$ (concave).
+According to our model, the destabilising ocean climate-carbon feedback is almost constant, while the ocean concentration-carbon feedback weakens with $c{\rm m}$ (since $c{\rm m}/c{\rm a} \sim c{\rm m}^{1-r}$ ).
+Similarly, according to our model the destabilising land climate-carbon feedback will weaken less than the stabilising concentration-carbon feedback (under CO2 doubling, $\sim Q{\rm R}^{-\Delta T/10}$ weakens by 9% at the new temperature equilibrium while $\sim 1/c_a$ weakens by 50%).
+This difference between the land climate-carbon and concentrationcarbon feedbacks stems from the differing curvatures of $K(c_a, \Delta T)$ as a function of $\Delta T$ (close to linear) and $c_a$ (concave).
 We conclude that under continued carbon emissions, according to our model, both land and ocean feedbacks will overall become more positive.

 Where multiple processes contribute in parallel to a feedback, inspection of analytical forms can indicate the relative contributions of the different processes to the feedback.
-In the ocean component of the model, CO2 solubility, the biological pump, and the solubility pump are all temperature-dependent and therefore contribute to the ocean climate-carbon feedback.
-Remarkably, all three processes contribute temperature dependences of a similar magnitude; we therefore list all three in the approximate analytical gain and time-integrated feedback parameter in Table 3.
-The three terms represent temperature dependence of the biological pump, CO2 solubility, and the solubility pump, respectively.
+In the ocean component of the model, $CO_2$ solubility, the biological pump, and the solubility pump are all temperature dependent and therefore contribute to the ocean climate-carbon feedback.
+Remarkably, all three processes contribute temperature dependences of a similar magnitude; we therefore list all three in the approximate analytical gain and timeintegrated feedback parameter in Table 3.
+The three terms represent temperature dependence of the biological pump, $CO_2$ solubility, and the solubility pump.

-5.3 Feedback nonlinearity
+5.3 Feedback non-linearity

-- 10 As shown in Sec.
-4.5, our analytical feedback expressions enable a new way of estimating feedback nonlinearities that is not possible from direct numerical simulation.
-Since the sum of the four nonlinearities is negative (Table 3), we conclude that summing feedbacks found by individual decoupled simulations will overestimate the atmospheric carbon levels, that is, underestimate land and ocean sinks.
+As shown in Sect.
+4.5, our analytical feedback expressions enable a new way of estimating feedback non-linearities that is not possible from direct numerical simulation.
+Since the sum of the four non-linearities is negative (Table 3), we conclude that summing feedbacks found by individual decoupled simulations will overestimate the atmospheric carbon levels, that is, underestimate land and ocean sinks.
 This result matches the findings of Zickfeld et al. (2011) and Matthews (2007).
-Terrestrial feedbacks contributed 83% of the total nonlinearity in our model, compared to 80% reported by Zickfeld et al. (2011).
-Fur- - 15 thermore, we can distinguish the nonlinearities in the climate-carbon and concentration-carbon feedbacks.
-We found that the nonlinearity in the terrestrial carbon-climate feedback was almost four times larger than any other (Table 3).
-By inspecting the analytical derivation of the gains we conclude that this dominance is likely due to a combination of three reasons: First, due to the sensitivity of temperature to carbon dioxide, $\partial T/\partial c_a = \lambda/c_a \log 2$ , the carbon-climate feedbacks are much more sensitive to $c_a$ than the concentration-carbon feedbacks are to $\Delta T$ .
-Second, the nonlinearity in the land climate-carbon feedback is larger - 20 than the ocean climate-carbon feedback because its feedback factor is larger and therefore more sensitive to changes in gain (see Eq.
-(13)).
-Third, the century time-scale of the simulation prevented ocean carbon dynamics, which generally take place on longer time scales, from being exhibited.
+Terrestrial feedbacks contributed 83% of the total non-linearity in our model, compared to 80% reported by Zickfeld et al. (2011).
+Furthermore, we can distinguish the non-linearities in the climate-carbon and concentrationcarbon feedbacks.
+We found that the non-linearity in the terrestrial carbon-climate feedback was almost 4 times larger than any other (Table 3).
+By inspecting the analytical derivation of the gains we conclude that this dominance is likely due to a combination of three reasons: first, due to the sensitivity of temperature to carbon dioxide, $\partial T / \partial c_a = \lambda / c_a \log 2$ , the carbon-climate feedbacks are much more sensitive to $c_a$ than the concentration-carbon feedbacks are to $\Delta T$ .
+Second, the non-linearity in the land climate-carbon feedback is larger than the ocean climate-carbon feedback because its feedback factor is larger and therefore more sensitive to changes in gain (see Eq.
+13).
+Third, the century timescale of the simulation prevented ocean carbon dynamics, which generally take place on longer timescales, from being exhibited.
 We conclude that care must be taken when summing results for feedbacks from decoupled simulations, especially for simulations involving land feedbacks.